Yosef Mizrachi

-Yosef Mizrachi (יוסף מזרחי; born 1968) is a Haredi rabbi and public speaker.
-Considered by many to be a leading Orthodox Jewish outreach rabbi, Mizrachi's outspokenness on certain issues has led to his widespread denunciation and characterization as misguided by leading Orthodox Jewish authorities.
+Yosef Mizrachi (יוסף מזרחי; born 1968) is an Israeli-American Haredi rabbi and public speaker.
+Considered by some to be a leading Orthodox Jewish outreach rabbi, Mizrachi's outspokenness on certain issues has led to his widespread denunciation and characterization as misguided by leading Orthodox Jewish authorities.

 Biography

 Yosef Mizrachi was born in Israel.
-His father was Moroccan and his mother was Persian.
-As a young man, he performed military service in the Israel Defense Forces, later moving to New York in his 20s to pursue a career in the financial sector.
+His father was a Moroccan Jew and his mother was a Persian Jew.
+After serving in the Israel Defense Forces, he moved to New York in his twenties to pursue a career in finance.
 In 1997, he began learning and later teaching Torah at the Ohr Yisrael Yeshiva in Monsey, New York, and later producing kiruv (Orthodox Judaism outreach) videos that began appearing online in 2004.
 He is one of the rabbis who revolutionized the use of social media for Orthodox Jewish outreach, aimed especially at non-religious audiences.
-Over the years, Mizrachi's efforts have been endorsed by leading Israeli rabbis such as Shlomo Amar, Reuven Elbaz, and Yitzhak Yosef, who estimated the number of people Mizrachi has influenced to return to Judaism to be in the "tens of thousands".

 Mizrachi is a resident of Monsey, New York.

 Controversies and condemnation

-In early 2014, before a lecture tour in London, concern was expressed about statements by Mizrachi in his previous lectures relating to the behaviour of secular and religious Jews during the Holocaust suggesting that Down syndrome and autism are "punishments for sins committed in a previous life" and among others.
+In early 2014, before a lecture tour in London, concern was expressed about statements by Mizrachi in his previous lectures relating to the behaviour of secular and religious Jews during the Holocaust suggesting that Down syndrome and autism are "punishments for sins committed in a previous life", among others.
 Mizrachi responded saying he was taken out of context and he would never disrespect people with disabilities.
 As a result, at least one of his planned lectures in London was initially cancelled.
 After hearing a false report that the October 2018 Pittsburgh synagogue shooting took place during a bris ceremony for the son of a gay couple, Mizrachi blamed the shooting on the allegedly sinful behavior of the congregation.

 Mizrachi has claimed that Jews helped bring about the Holocaust by assimilating.
 In December 2015, in one of his lectures, Mizrachi claimed that it is possible that only one million Jews were murdered in the Holocaust as opposed to the well accepted figure of 6 million, since many of them were not Jewish according to Jewish law which requires a person's mother to be Jewish.
 He was criticized by academics and Jewish leaders including Efraim Zuroff, director of the Simon Wiesenthal Center, who said that he "made up history to suit an agenda."
 Later Mizrachi issued an apology.

 In 2016, UK Chief Rabbi Ephraim Mirvis spoke out against the plans of this "Jewish hate preacher" to visit Britain.
 Mizrachi has been barred from entering the UK by the Home Office.
 In December, 16 prominent US rabbis issued an open letter about Mizrachi, saying that he "reduce[s] complex issues to simplistic and misleading sound bites," and that his assertions are "objectionable, and even dangerous."
 The letter continued that institutions should be more "discerning" with the guests they invite.